NREL/SOEP-QSS/README.md

 * Mixing QSS methods in an FMU simulation is not yet supported and will require a Modelica annotation to indicate QSS methods on a per-variable basis.
 * The FMU support is performance-limited by the FMI 2.0 API, which requires expensive get-all-derivatives calls where QSS needs individual derivatives.
-* Performance is limited by the use of numeric differentiation: the FMI ME 2.0 API doesn't provide higher derivatives but they may become available via FMI extensions.
+* Performance is limited by the use of numerical differentiation: the FMI ME 2.0 API doesn't provide higher derivatives but they may become available _via_ future FMI extensions.
 * Zero crossings are problematic because the FMI spec doesn't expose the dependency of variables that are modified when each zero crossing occurs.
 Our initial approach was to add the zero crossing variables to the Modelica models and to add their dependencies to the FMU's modelDescription.xml file.
 Additionally, we now support the OCT event indicator system that defines the zero crossing variables and their dependencies.
   * The OCT event indicator system is under ongoing development to refine the treatment of dependencies and reverse (handler) dependencies, such as when to short-circuit non-state variables from the dependencies.
 * Input function evaluations will be provided by OCT when QSS is integrated.
 For stand-alone QSS testing purposes a few input functions are provided for use with FMUs.